SmallTech Consulting Advisory and Extended Team

 Dr. Mike Daneman brings a broad range of experience, including over 13 years experience in MEMS design and development, optical design, and fiber-optic packaging, as well as experience in small and large group and project management.
 Mike has published a number of technical journal and conference papers in the field of optical MEMS.
 Mike received a B.S. in Electrical Engineering from the University of Texas at Austin, then went on to receive an M.S. and PhD in Electrical Engineering from the University of California at Berkeley, specializing in adaptive Optical MEMS and Fiber-optics components.
 Mike has worked at Silicon Light Machines, co-founded Onix Microsystems, and most recently, has managed chip-assembly and packaging of MEMS-based miniature Solid-Oxide Fuel Cells at Lilliputian Systems.

-Dr. Janelle Gunther is a materials scientist (B.S. in Materials Science, Ph.D. in Materials Science/Polymer Physics, both from the Massachusetts Institute of Technology) with expertise in self-assembling nanomaterials and materials characterization.
-Dr. Gunther has worked with many classes of materials including polymers, self-assembling nanostructures, biomaterials, semiconductors and nuclear materials.
-Janelle particularly enjoys working with companies in designing characterization or quality control programs to improve their product yield, and in bringing concepts from the design to prototype and production stages.
-She specializes in the complex nature of creating products that combine multiple types of materials in the same device, from early research and development stages all the way through to commercial production, including cost/benefit analyses for characterization and equipment purchase budgeting.
+Dr. Janelle Gunther is a materials scientist (B.S. in Materials Science and Ph.D. in Materials Science/Polymer Physics from MIT) with expertise in self-assembling nanomaterials and materials characterization.
+Dr. Gunther has worked with polymers, self-assembling nanostructures, biomaterials, semiconductors and nuclear materials.
+Janelle particularly enjoys working with companies in designing characterization or quality control programs to improve their product yield.
+She specializes in creating products that combine multiple types of materials in the same device, from early research and development stages all the way through to commercial production, including cost/benefit analyses for characterization and equipment purchase budgeting.
 At MIT, Dr. Gunther worked on liquid crystals and block copolymers as well as total joint prostheses.
-As a postdoctoral associate at the Beckman Institute for Advanced Science and Technology, she transitioned to nanomaterials and surface science analyses through her work on atomic force microscopy (AFM) and scanning tunneling microscopy (STM) applied to self-assembling nanostructures.
+As a postdoc at the Beckman Institute for Advanced Science and Technology, she transitioned to nanomaterials and surface science analyses through her work on atomic force microscopy (AFM) and scanning tunneling microscopy (STM) applied to self-assembling nanostructures.
 At Agilent Laboratories and Lawrence Livermore National Laboratory some of her projects included failure analysis of DNA and protein array products, target characterization and development for the National Ignition Facility (NIF), and multiple projects involving semiconductor devices and microfluidics.
-She has expertise in AFM, XPS, STM, DSC, TGA and Auger.
-In addition, she has close collaborators for projects requiring SIMS and Nuclear Microprobe analysis.
+She has expertise in AFM, XPS, STM, DSC, TGA and Auger, SIMS and Nuclear Microprobe analysis.
 Janelle has over 20 publications and presentations in refereed journals and scientific conferences and several patents in biotechnology, and has served as a journal article reviewer in polymer science.
-Dr. Gunther is a faculty member teaching Chemistry and Biochemistry at San Francisco State.
+Dr. Gunther has also taught Chemistry and Biochemistry at San Francisco State.

 Dr. Byron Shaw received his B.S. and M.S. in mechanical engineering from MIT, as well as a B.S. in German language and literature.
 He earned his Ph.D. in mechanical engineering/controls from UC Berkeley.
 He worked at BMW managing advanced technology, for which he coordinated all university research in the US and was the technical manager of a 30-person engineering and marketing team and a $4 million budget.